wazuh/wazuh-documentation/source/learning-wazuh/detect-fs-changes.rst

 Preparation
 -----------

-To turn on Wazuh agent and syscheck debug logging on windows-agent, start Notepad with the "Run as administrator" option and enter this text
+To turn on Wazuh agent and syscheck debug logging on windows-agent, start Notepad with the "Run as administrator" option and enter this text:

     .. code-block:: console